 At the time of this writing we have one published clinical trial, a replication study currently in review, and 5 new studies about to start, all examining Mendability’s way of utilizing Environmental Enrichment as a therapy for autism (3 studies), ADHD (1 study) and Rett’s syndrome (1 pilot).

-Soon Sensory Enrichment Therapy, which is a branch of Environmental Enrichment looking at sensory experiences in particular, will become as mainstream as Speech or Occupational therapy.
+Soon Sensory Enrichment Therapy, which is a branch of Environmental Enrichment looking at sensory experiences in particular, will become as mainstream as Speech or Occupational Therapy.

 In their article, Alwis and Raan rehash past research studies proving that enriching the environment of animals leads to a range of sensorimotor and cognitive benefits in laboratory animals, including improvements in behavior, learning, anxiety, coping with stress and adapting to change.

 Wouldn’t it be great if we could get the same benefits for our children?
-Again, thanks to Prof. Leon and to the other researchers currently looking at Sensory Enrichment therapy, we will know more very soon about how much of this animal research can be transferred into your home.
+Again, thanks to Prof. Leon and to the other researchers currently looking at Sensory Enrichment Therapy, we will know more very soon about how much of this animal research can be transferred into your home.

 When Alwis and Raan dig deeper to see what physiological changes happen inside the brain to explain these benefits, they see that there are an increased number of brain cells and more connections in the hippocampus, a key part of the brain that handles learning.
 These connections are more efficient and stronger, and the brain cells themselves are more resilient to damage and aging.
-That’s quite remarkable that Environmental Enrichment can achieve all that.
+It is quite remarkable that Environmental Enrichment can achieve all that.

 It makes sense that a brain which can communicate more efficiently will be able to do everything with increased ease and competence.